 There are lots of other kinds of contingencies — inspection contingencies, appraisal contingencies — but the sales contingency can be especially tricky.
 You can’t control the market or guarantee that someone will buy your current house, and sellers might be worried they’re taking their home off the market for a deal that could fall through.

-“The No. 1 reason that sellers are reluctant to accept an offer with a sales contingency,” says Roberto, “is that now there’s double risk.
+“The number one reason that sellers are reluctant to accept an offer with a sales contingency,” says Roberto, “is that now there’s a double risk.
 If you have a buyer who’s going to get a mortgage, it has to make it across the finish line.
 Now you have a buyer who has to sell their home, too, so there’s another risk.”

 Sales contingency pros and cons for buyers